KhairunnisaS/Mowlo-App/README.md

 ## 📝 Description
 Mowlo is a wildlife quiz app that educates users about animals and nature in a fun, interactive way.
-The app features multiple-choice quizzes, a dashboard to track progress, and visually appealing screens designed for user engagement.
+The app features multiple-choice quizzes and visually appealing screens designed for user engagement.

 ---